Behold Retreats facilitates expertly guided plant medicine journeys for healing, inner

 Or maybe, you’re just curious about this psychedelic experience.

-If you haven’t heard yet, the traditional pharmaceutical drug industry is about to be shaken up.
+If you haven’t heard yet, the traditional pharmaceutical drug industry is about to be shaken up by psychedelic psychotherapy.
 The resurgence of psychedelics, also known as the ‘third wave,’ is capturing the attention of researchers, psychiatrists, investors, and the general public.

-Mental illness is on the rise, with an outstanding 970 million people worldwide having a mental disorder such as depression, or substance abuse disorder (Richie & Roser, 2018).
+Mental illness is on the rise, with an outstanding 970 million people worldwide having mental health conditions such as depression, or substance abuse disorder (Richie & Roser, 2018).

 People are tired of taking a drug with numerous side effects everyday to mask the pain.
 In this way, we are treating the symptom, not the cause… and here is where psilocybin may be a promising solution for some.